buildkite/agent/README.md

 ### Upgrading from the Ruby agent

-The agent was previously writtenin Ruby, however due to constant installation and performance issues, we've switched to something a bit more light-weight and universal.
+The Buildbox agent was previously writtenin Ruby, however due to installation and performance issues, we've switched to something a bit more light-weight and universal.
+Golang fit the bill the best with it's support for compiling to single binaries.

-The biggest change is that you no longer define your build scripts on Buildbox.
-You instead, should write thise scripts inside your projects, and call them from the agent.
-So first thing you need to do, is create a file in your project, for example, `scripts/buildbox.sh`, and fill it with something like this:
+The biggest change you'll notice is that you no longer define your build scripts on Buildbox.
+You instead, should write these scripts inside your projects.
+The first thing you'll need to do, is create a file in your project (for example `scripts/buildbox.sh`) and fill it with something like this:

 ```bash
 #!/bin/bash